Rimfire ammunition: Shot shells

 Some .22 caliber rimfire cartridges are loaded with a small amount of No. 11 or No. 12 shot (about .067 oz).
 This "snake shot" is only marginally effective in close ranges, and is usually used for shooting snakes, rats or other small animals.
 It is also useful for shooting birds inside storage buildings as it will not penetrate walls or ceilings.
 At a distance of about 10 ft, which is about the maximum effective range, the pattern is about 8 in in diameter from a standard rifle.
 Special smoothbore shotguns, such as the Marlin Model 25MG garden gun, can produce effective patterns out to 15 to 20 yd using .22 WMR shotshells, which hold .125 oz of No. 11 or No. 12 shot contained in a plastic capsule.

-Shotshells will not feed reliably in some magazine-fed firearms, because of the unusual shape of some cartridges that are crimped closed at the case mouth, and the relatively fragile plastic tips of other designs.
+Shotshells will usually not feed reliably in some magazine-fed firearms, because of the unusual shape of some cartridges that are crimped closed at the case mouth, and the relatively fragile plastic tips of other designs.
 Shotshells will not produce sufficient power to cycle semiautomatic actions, because, unlike projectile ammunition, nothing forms to the lands and grooves of the barrel to create the pressure necessary to cycle the firearm's action.

 The 9 mm Flobert is a notable rimfire cartridge that is still in production in Europe and is chambered by the Winchester Model 36 in the 1920s.
 This cartridge is primarily loaded with a small amount of shot, but can also fire a small ball, and is used in garden guns, which are miniature shotguns.
 Its power and range are very limited, making it suitable only for pest control.
 An example of a rare but modern 9 mm Flobert Rimfire among hunters in Europe is the 1+3/4 in brass shotshell manufactured by Fiocchi in Lecco, Italy, using a .25 oz shot of No. 8 shot with a velocity of 600 ft/s.